jrruethe/jrruethe.github.io/source/_posts/2014-08-16-pdf-generation-with-ruby-and-pocket.markdown

 date: 2014-08-16 23:14:33 -0400
 comments: true
 categories:
+ - Ruby
+ - Scripts
 ---

 One thing I like to do when I'm browsing the internet is save each interesting page I come across.
 I do this by printing the page to a PDF.
 This is better than saving a bookmark because articles on the internet have a tendency to go down when you need them most.
 In addition, I use [Pocket](http://getpocket.com/a/queue/list/) to save articles while browsing with my phone or work computer, where I cannot print to PDF.
 It is easy to export your Pocket articles to an HTML file, and it is easy to parse that file to extract the links.

+{% more %}

 First, we need some things.